List of prime ministers of France: Hundred Days (1815)

 In March 1815, Napoleon left his exile and returned to France.
 The government of the Louis XVIII fled to the city of Ghent.
 Napoleon reinstated his role as both head of state and head of government.
-Upon Napoleon's abdication, his son Napoleon II was named Emperor.
+Upon Napoleon's second abdication, his son Napoleon II was named Emperor.
 This rule was nominal, and Napoleon II, then a four-year old child, remained in Austria throughout his nominal reign.